chrisisler/wavematch/README.md

 })
 ```

-#### Function
+#### Match Functions
 todo

-#### Boolean
+#### Match Booleans
+todo

-## To do
+## To Do

-Add examples to README.
+- Add examples to README (wip).
-Write remaining tests for Number, regexp, empty obj/arrary, and error throwing.
+- Add tests for Number, regexp, empty obj/arrary, and error throwing.
-Support recursive functions.
-- `zipWith`
-Support empty objects.
-Support function matching.
-Empty string matching, either way.
+- Add tests for floats `3.2`.
+- Add tests for return a fixed value instead of a function.
-Add parameter type checking.
+- Add support for parameter type checking.
 - Add support for an `Any` type, in `pattern.types` (is this a good idea?).
+- Add support for at least N obj/arr
+- Add support for recursive functions like `zipWith`.
+- Add support for empty objects.
+- Add support for function matching.
+- Add support for empty string matching, either way.
-In index.js, provide better error messages by supplying `fn.name` to the `Error` call.
+- In index.js, provide better error messages by supplying `fn.name` to the `Error` call.
-Add tests for return a fixed value instead of a function.
-Add support for at least N obj/arr